hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 In the case of DenseNets, the concatenation does not affect either mean or variance if the residual branch produces outputs with similar statistics as the inputs.
 Therefore, we mainly focus on these simple _additive_ skip connections in ResNets.

-Similar to standard initialization methods, the key idea to counter drifting in ResNets is to stabilise the variance propagation.
+Similar to standard initialization methods, the key idea to counter drifting in ResNets is to stabilize the variance propagation.
 To this end, a slightly modified formulation of skip connections is typically used (e.g., [Szegedy et al., 2016](#szegedy16inceptionv4); [Balduzzi et al., 2017](#balduzzi17shattered); [Hanin & Rolnick, 2018](#hanin18how)):

 $$\boldsymbol{y} = \alpha \boldsymbol{x} + \beta f(\alpha \boldsymbol{x}),$$